-Handling Charges, and your forwarding options, are based upon the Royal Mail's size and weight definitions below.
+Handling Charges, and your forwarding options, are all based upon the Royal Mail's size and weight definitions below.

-Something to consider: Although classed as a 'Letter' for the purpose of calculating our handling charge on delivery, this same letter may incur 'Large Letter' Royal Mail postage when forwarded as a single item, simply because the tamper-proof postal bag in which it is enclosed adds overall size.
+Something to consider: Although classed as a 'Letter' for the purpose of calculating ( and minimising! ) our handling charge on delivery, this same letter may incur 'Large Letter' Royal Mail postage when forwarded as a single item, simply because the tamper-proof postal bag in which it is enclosed adds overall size.
 This is rarely important of course, because we almost always forward several letters in the same bag!

 a letter is. . . a letter!